 Phosphorus pollution remains a pressing issue.
 Despite efforts to reduce nutrient pollution, phosphorus losses from land to freshwater have doubled in the past century.
 Effective management strategies, such as recovering phosphorus from wastewater and optimizing its use in agriculture, are crucial to mitigating these effects.

-Experts suggest that achieving a 50% reduction in global phosphorus pollution by 2050, combined with a significant increase in recycling efforts, could bolster food security and improve water quality.
+Experts suggest that achieving a 50% reduction in global phosphorus pollution by 2050 and a significant increase in recycling efforts could bolster food security and improve water quality.
+Addressing the issue effectively also involves monitoring and managing factors like the pH level of water, as it plays a crucial role in phosphorus solubility and its environmental impact.
 This shift would require cooperation across various sectors, including agriculture, wastewater management, and technology, to develop innovative solutions that balance phosphorus’s benefits with its environmental costs.

 Impact of Phosphorus on Public Health and Safety